 The Chief's tepee, in left field at Fulton County Stadium

-Instead, they adopted a new mascot, named Homer the Brave.
+For a while, they had a green thing called the Bleacher Creature.
+Recently, they adopted a new mascot, named Homer the Brave.
 You might recognize him: He has a baseball head, much like Mr. Met, only he has eyeblack and a Braves uniform and cap.
 Is he as good as Mr. Met?
 Anybody who thinks so must've broken into the Dukes of Hazzard's moonshine stash.

 They have a new race: "Beat The Freeze."
 It's a variation on the now-traditional minor-league race where a kid goes up against the mascot around the bases.
 It goes from foul pole to foul pole, and a fan gets a 200-foot head start on The Freeze, a.k.a.
 Braves grounds crew member Nigel Talton, a former high school track star in a neon green costume.